Tencent/rapidjson/doc/sax.md

 `String(const char* str, SizeType length, bool copy)` is called when the `Reader` encounters a string.
 The first parameter is pointer to the string.
 The second parameter is the length of the string (excluding the null terminator).
 Note that RapidJSON supports null character `'\0'` inside a string.
 If such situation happens, `strlen(str) < length`.
 The last `copy` indicates whether the handler needs to make a copy of the string.
 For normal parsing, `copy = true`.
 Only when *insitu* parsing is used, `copy = false`.
 And beware that, the character type depends on the target encoding, which will be explained later.

 When the `Reader` encounters the beginning of an object, it calls `StartObject()`.
 An object in JSON is a set of name-value pairs.
-If the object contains members it first calls `String()` for the name of member, and then calls functions depending on the type of the value.
+If the object contains members it first calls `Key()` for the name of member, and then calls functions depending on the type of the value.
 These calls of name-value pairs repeats until calling `EndObject(SizeType memberCount)`.
 Note that the `memberCount` parameter is just an aid for the handler, user may not need this parameter.

 Array is similar to object but simpler.
 At the beginning of an array, the `Reader` calls `BeginArary()`.
 If there is elements, it calls functions according to the types of element.
 Similarly, in the last call `EndArray(SizeType elementCount)`, the parameter `elementCount` is just an aid for the handler.